Funeral Guide and Rules

 C. The Custodian of the Columbarium is responsible for the daily administration and record keeping to include the following:

-- The name of each person to whom a Right of Inurnment is issued
+- The name of each person to whom a Rite of Inurnment is issued

 - The name of each inurnment of cremains in a niche

-- The names and addresses of the next of kin of niche owners
+- The names and addresses of the next of kin of niche purchaser(s)

 - A diagram showing the owner of each individual niche in the columbarium